Skip to content

 O Object, infrastructure object data Server information, container information, network devices, etc.

-OH History object, object history data Server configuration change history, performance metric history, etc.
+OH History object, object historical data Server configuration change history, performance Metrics history, etc.

 CO Custom object, custom object data Business-defined object information

-COH History custom object, custom object history data Historical change records of custom objects
+COH History custom object, custom object historical data Historical change records of custom objects

 N Network, network data Network traffic, DNS queries, HTTP requests, etc.